ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Huh? `LdrGetProcedureAddressForCaller` didn't acquire loader lock, yet it is performing module initialization!
 How could that be safe?

 It's a layer of abstraction.
-By testing the module's `LDR_DDAG_STATE`, `TEB.LoadOwner`, `ntdll!LdrpDllNotificationLock`, and `ExecuteInit` states, `LdrGetProcedureAddressForCaller` knows that the only way the loader would have let it reach this point where all these conditions pass is if it were safe to do module initialization. `LdrGetProcedureAddressForCaller` doesn't have to be aware of loader lock because it trusts the loader state machine to have done the right thing before handing off execution to `LdrGetProcedureAddressForCaller`.
+By testing the module's `LDR_DDAG_STATE`, `LoadOwner` in `TEB.SameTebFlags`, `ntdll!LdrpDllNotificationLock`, and `ExecuteInit` states, `LdrGetProcedureAddressForCaller` knows that the only way the loader would have let it reach this point where all these conditions pass is if it were safe to do module initialization. `LdrGetProcedureAddressForCaller` doesn't have to be aware of loader lock because it trusts the loader state machine to have done the right thing before handing off execution to `LdrGetProcedureAddressForCaller`.

 This premise holds up when considering where the loader must be for all conditions to pass.
 Two of the things the `LdrpPrepareModuleForExecution` function does is run DLL notification callbacks (calls `LdrpNotifyLoadOfGraph`) and then perform module initialization (calls `LdrpInitializeGraphRecurse`).
 We know a module's [`LDR_DDAG_STATE` is set to `LdrModulesReadyToInit`](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis) immediately before running any DLL notification callbacks.
-DLL notification callbacks may call into third-party code (anyone can register for a callback), and a thread executing a DLL notification callback holds `ntdll!LdrpDllNotificationLock` as it runs. `TEB.LoadOwner` correlates with `ntdll!LdrpWorkInProgress`; it's what a thread uses to inform itself that it's responsible for the work in progress.
+DLL notification callbacks may call into third-party code (anyone can register for a callback), and a thread executing a DLL notification callback holds `ntdll!LdrpDllNotificationLock` as it runs. `LoadOwner` in `TEB.SameTebFlags` correlates with `ntdll!LdrpWorkInProgress`; it's what a thread uses to inform itself that it's responsible for the work in progress.
 Lastly, `ExecuteInit` is the fifth argument passed to `LdrGetProcedureAddressForCaller`, so should NTDLL want to get the address of a procedure within a module while the conditions up to this point pass without doing module initialization, it could simply pass the `ExecuteInit` argument as `FALSE`.
 By process of elimination, this logically leaves module initialization (i.e. `DllMain`) as the only place this code path of `LdrGetProcedureAddressForCaller` could execute.
 And everybody knows that `DllMain` is run under loader lock.

 Therefore, by testing all these conditions, `LdrGetProcedureAddressForCaller` knows that the loader will already have acquired loader lock if need be.
 Having passed these conditions, `LdrGetProcedureAddressForCaller` could also recursively acquire loader lock itself.
 However, there's no point in expending the extra resources to do that when it's already known to be safe to perform module initialization now.
 Additionally, other than module initialization, a process acquires loader lock at its exit (`RtlExitUserProcess`), so testing these conditions instead of loader lock ensures `LdrGetProcedureAddressForCaller` doesn't initialize a module during this phase of the process.